EnemigoPython/random_spanish/README.md

 # random_spanish
-Using Selenium, generates a set of words to study by translating to and from English and Spanish.
+Using ~~Selenium~~ BeautifulSoup4, generates a set of words to study by translating to and from English and Spanish.

+# NEW BRANCH
+I decided for multiple reasons that BS4 might be a better fit for this project, but I will maintain the two models separate.
+This way there is no need for a driver, which is not necessary in any case.

 # SITES SCRAPED
 Wikipedia (en) random article feature to source words